GoodClover/ohno-OSM/josm_tips.md

 `[` in the todo plugin will skip the current item but leave it in the todo list and go to the next.

-`Alt-1/2/…` will toggle if an imagery layer is visibile, with 1 being the bottom layer.
+`Alt-1/2/…` will toggle if an imagery layer is visible, with 1 being the bottom layer.

-When merging or deleting nodes/wyas you can use `Ctrl-Alt-D` to download the referrers before making the changes.
+When merging or deleting nodes/ways you can use `Ctrl-Alt-D` to download the referrers before making the changes.
 That will solve issues with other elements that are connected to these nodes/ways.

 Selecting multiple POIs and pressing `L` will line them all in a row.